The security aspects of DiGA and DiPA digital health apps on prescription

 The digitization of Germany’s healthcare system, of which DiGA and DiPA are a part, is one of the most significant current IT operations in Europe, and at the heart of it lies patient data protection.

-With 50% of German patients declaring willingness to use digital health apps and only 3% (as of 2020) being prescribed them, security compliance is not only a matter of meeting requirements for reimbursement but an important step in building trust among doctors and patients who still hesitate to fully embrace the possibilities that these applications present.
+The trust in health apps on prescription is slowly growing.
+In 2022, over a third of doctors prescribed digital health apps, and a further 13.9 percent wanted to do so in the near future.
+Yet, 34.7% of doctors still do not want to use DiGA.
+In this context, ensuring security compliance is not only a matter of meeting requirements for reimbursement but an important step in building trust among doctors and patients who still hesitate to fully embrace the possibilities that these applications present.

 About the author